Microsoft Teams Best Practices

 - Do not invite external users or guests to a Meeting or Team unless everyone involved knows they are there.

-- Meetings with external or guests cannot be held within a Channel and must be scheduled as an Online Meeting.
+- Meetings with external or guests can be held within a Channel and must be scheduled as an Online Meeting.